We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For those seeking a sleep-promoting supplement that’s free of artificial flavors, colors, and chemical preservatives, this product may be a good fit.

-Every product also contains a QR code on the packaging, which provides detailed information on the quality, safety, and origin of the ingredients.
+The product also includes a QR code on the packaging, which provides detailed information on the quality, safety, and origin of the ingredients.

-With 150 mg of magnesium citrate in each capsule, this product may work well for those seeking a supplement with a lower dosage than most other options on the market.
+With 150 mg of magnesium citrate in each capsule, this product may work well for those seeking a supplement with a lower dose than most other options on the market.

-All of Pure Encapsulations’ products are manufactured using strict quality standards in facilities that are GMP-registered by NSF International.
+All of Pure Encapsulations’ products are manufactured using strict quality standards in facilities that are Good Manufacturing Practices-registered by NSF International.

 Plus, this supplement is hypoallergenic, vegan-friendly, gluten-free, and made without the use of genetically modified organisms (GMOs).